Priyal2807/MyWebsite/README.md

 # MyWebsite
-Created a website using Node.js and MongoDb that acts like my resume.
+Created a website using Node.js and MongoDb.